-For the purpose of calculating the issue price and the redemption price of the units, the company, under the control of the Depositary, shall determine on each valuation day the value of the assets belonging to the fund less the liabilities ("Net Asset Value").
-Dividing the net asset value determined in this way by the number of units issued gives the unit value.
+For the purpose of calculating the issue price and the redemption price of the units, the company, under the control of the Depositary, shall determine on each valuation day the value of the assets belonging to the Fund less the liabilities ("Net Asset Value").
+Dividing the net asset value determined in this way by the number of units issued gives the value of each unit (unit value).

-The unit value is calculated separately for each unit class by allocating the costs of launching new unit classes, the distributions (including any taxes to be paid from the fund assets), the management fee attributable to a specific unit class, including income equalisation if applicable, exclusively to this unit class.
+Unless otherwise specified in the Special Terms and Conditions of Investment, the unit value is calculated separately for each unit class by allocating the costs of launching new unit classes, the distributions (including any taxes to be paid from the Fund assets), the management fee attributable to a specific unit class, including income equalisation if applicable, exclusively to this unit class.

-The value for the units of the fund is determined on all German trading days.
+The value for the units of the Fund is determined on all German trading days.
 The company and the Depositary may refrain from determining the value on public holidays in Germany which are stock exchange days and on 24 and 31 December of each year.
-At present, the proportional value is not determined on New Year's Day, Good Friday, Easter Monday, May Day, Ascension Day, Whit Monday, Corpus Christi, German Unity Day, All Saints' Day, Christmas Eve, Christmas Day and

-Boxing Day, as well as New Year's Eve.
+At present, the proportional value is not determined on New Year's Day, Good Friday, Easter Monday, May Day, Ascension Day, Whit Monday, Corpus Christi, German Unity Day, All Saints' Day, Christmas Eve, Christmas Day and Boxing Day, as well as New Year's Eve.